The Ultimate Guide To Blemished Skin

 What are blemishes?

-The word blemish meaning represents a kind of mark, dark spots, discolouration of the skin, or flaws left behind over the surface of the skin due to acne, pimple, scar, age spots, blackheads, and whiteheads.
+Blemished skin or the word blemish meaning represents a kind of mark, dark spots, discolouration of the skin, or flaws left behind over the surface of the skin due to acne, pimple, scar, age spots, blackheads, and whiteheads.

 These are not as much dangerous as other diseases, but their presence on the facial region demotivate people and leads to lowering in self-confidence.